 Modern humans originate from this small group of survivors.
 The cut down of the population was, paradoxically, the reason for surviving, but how this could happen?
 Therefore, the cut down must also include a key to human survival because those people did not only come out alive from the drought, but they also “changed”.
 If a modern man can be accused of taking the human image of the Bible Genesis as granted, he gets no better explanation from science when asked about the stages of human change.
 The different aspects of humanity have, still, remained a myth.

-The nature of man speaks of obvious features of youth, but they are not what the views outlined above represent.
-The nature of human youth is not fundamentally so much in external features, but in the human mind, in the way, modern man experiences his environment and perceives himself.
-It is not about changing as a species, and it is not about races and their differences, as was imagined 100 years ago.
+The nature of man speaks of apparent features of youth, but they are not what the views outlined above represent.
+Human child nature is not fundamentally so much external than it is internal.
+It is not about a new species; it is not about races and their differences, as imagined 100 years ago.
 All people are alike if the benchmark is their mental landscape.
 There are neither advanced nor undeveloped.
-All are equally flawed, although some momentarily experience the world in the right way.
+All are equally flawed, although some momentarily experience the world as we should.

 The shift in the current human population did not mean a change in the species.
-Actually, it happened in two phases: the decrease of population in the form of the elimination of specific individuals and, therefore, the narrowing of the genetic diversity originally included in the species.
-Those left alive undoubtedly belonged to homo heidelbergensis but carried a genetic defect that affected their mentality.
-This did not mean that humans were better adapted to drought, but, quite contrary, as opponents of adaptation, they relied on their juvenile skills.
+On the contrary, it happened in two phases: the decrease of population in the form of the elimination of normal individuals and, therefore, the narrowing of the genetic diversity initially included in the species.
+Those left alive undoubtedly belonged to homo heidelbergensis but carried a hereditary defect that affected their mentality.
+It did not mean that these humans were better adapted to drought, but, quite contrary, as opponents of adaptation, they relied on their juvenile skills.

-The old drawing depicts four fairly common human traits: pride, boastfulness, arrogance, and ambition.
+The old drawing depicts four fairly common juvenile human traits: pride, boastfulness, arrogance, and ambition.